Skip to main content

 Not because you need permission to delegate, but because they will field questions when people notice you are less involved in things you used to own.
 They need to be able to say "yes, we know, we support it" rather than getting caught off guard.

-Second, talk to anyone who currently holds expectations of you doing this work.
+Second, touch base with anyone who currently has expectations that you do this work.

-Staff, key volunteers, long-tenured members who have a ten-year mental model of how you operate.
+Consider connecting with your staff or key volunteers who might be impacted by this shift.
 Those expectations don't disappear because you've decided to stop.
 Somebody has to reset them, and that somebody is you.

 "I've been carrying [this initiative/role] and I've realized it needs a leader who can give it more than I can right now.
 I want to hand this off by [date].
 I'd like to work with you on who picks this up, and I'll make sure they have everything they need."